pg-support/supt-km/docs/1. FAQs/Products/Hardware/Spark LINK/Spec & 101/Difference information between Package, QSG and Website (Spark LINK).md

 # Difference information between Package/QSG and Website (Spark LINK)

-Spark LINK product specs on the package/quick start guide differ from the specs shown on the website (battery life & connection distance):
+Spark LINK product spec on the package/quick start guide differ from the spec shown on the website (battery life & connection distance):

-We'll adhere to the specs shown on our website and explain to the customer that we've enhanced and optimized the product over time.
-Therefore, **the specs on the website are the accurate ones.**
+We'll adhere to the spec shown on our website and explain to the customer that we've enhanced and optimized the product over time.
+Therefore, **the spec on the website are the accurate ones.**

 | Item         | Package/QSG                 | Web              |